Visit Podiatry Institute of the South

 Vascular Surgery located in Tennessee, Mississippi, and Arkansas

 Around a quarter of American adults have varicose veins.
-If you are troubled by varicose veins, contact Vascular and Vein Institute of the South.
-With offices in Germantown, North Millington, and Memphis in Tennessee, Oxford, and Senatobia in Mississippi, and West Memphis and Forrest City in Arkansas, the team offers convenient and effective treatments to get rid of varicose veins and improve your vascular health.
-Call Vascular and Vein Institute of the South or schedule a consultation online today.
+If you are troubled by varicose veins, contact us today.
+With offices in across the tri-state area, including Germantown, Memphis, Millington, Southaven, Oxford, Grenada, Senatobia, West Memphis, and Forrest City, our team offers convenient and effective treatments to get rid of varicose veins and improve your vascular health.
+Call us or schedule an appointment online today.

 Varicose Veins Q & A